Buddhism and violence: Japan

 The beginning of "Buddhist violence" in Japan relates to a long history of feuds among Buddhists.
 The sōhei or "warrior monks" appeared during the Heian period, although the seeming contradiction in being a Buddhist "warrior monk" caused controversy even at the time.
 More directly linked is that the Ikkō-shū movement was considered an inspiration to Buddhists in the Ikkō-ikki rebellion.
 In Osaka they defended their temple with the slogan "The mercy of Buddha should be recompensed even by pounding flesh to pieces.
 One's obligation to the Teacher should be recompensed even by smashing bones to bits!"

 During World War II, Japanese Buddhist literature from that time, as part of its support of the Japanese war effort, stated "In order to establish eternal peace in East Asia, arousing the great benevolence and compassion of Buddhism, we are sometimes accepting and sometimes forceful.
 We now have no choice but to exercise the benevolent forcefulness of 'killing one in order that many may live' (issatsu tashō).
 This is something which Mahayana Buddhism approves of only with the greatest of seriousness..."
 Almost all Japanese Buddhists temples strongly supported Japan's militarization.
 These were heavily criticized by the Chinese Buddhists of the era, who disputed the validity of the statements made by those Japanese Buddhist supporters of the war.
 In response the Japanese Pan-Buddhist Society (Myowa Kai) rejected the criticism and stated that "We now have no choice but to exercise the benevolent forcefulness of 'killing one in order that many may live' (issatsu tashō)" and that the war was absolutely necessary to implement the dharma in Asia.
 The society re-examined more than 70 texts written by Nichiren and re-edited his writings, making changes in 208 places, cutting all the statements that disagreed with the state Shinto.
-In contrast, a few Japanese Buddhists such as Ichikawa Haku and Seno'o Girō opposed this and were targeted.
+In contrast, a few Japanese Buddhists such as Ichikawa Haku and Girō Senoo opposed this and were targeted.
 During the 1940s, "leaders of the Honmon Hokkeshu and Soka Kyoiku Gakkai were imprisoned for their defiance of wartime government religious policy, which mandated display of reverence for the state Shinto".